-As a solicitor you'll give legal advice and explain the law to individual or corporate clients, working on legal aspects of their personal and business affairs.
+Solicitors give legal advice and explain the law to clients, working on legal aspects of their personal and business affairs

-You'll act on behalf of your clients, in court and throughout negotiations, as well as preparing and researching documents, letters and other paperwork.
+As a solicitor, you'll act on behalf of your clients, as well as preparing and drafting documents, letters and other paperwork.

 Solicitors and advocates in Scotland have very similar duties to their counterparts (solicitors and barristers) in England and Wales.
 However, Scotland has its own legal system, procedures and terminology.
 The Scottish legal profession also has its own entry and training arrangements.